 Harbour Stats

-The most significant increase in ferry passengers remains on the St Malo route, which saw a 34% rise in August - an additional 6,365 travellers - and a 51% increase year-on-year.
+The most significant increase in ferry passengers remains on the St Malo route, which saw a 49% rise in September - an additional 3,404 travellers - and a 51% increase year-on-year, equating to an additional 32,753 passengers.
 This surge is largely driven by Brittany Ferries’ updated schedule, now offering convenient day-trip sailings from St Malo, alongside strengthened promotional campaigns by VisitGuernsey across Brittany and Normandy.

-Passenger numbers from Poole also rose, climbing from 20,715 in August 2024 to 23,551 in August 2025 - an uplift of 2,836 people, or 14%.
-Combined growth from both UK and French ferry routes has resulted in a 10% year-to-date increase compared to 2024, equating to 22,459 additional passengers.
-This more than offsets the decline in air travel, which is down by 1,072 passengers year-to-date, resulting in a net increase of 21,387 visitors.
+Passenger numbers from the UK also rose slightly, climbing from 13,951 in September 2024 to 14,227 in September 2025.
+Combined growth from both UK and French ferry routes has resulted in a 9% year-to-date increase compared to 2024, equating to 23,269 additional passengers.

 For a comprehensive breakdown of Harbour stats for the year to date, click the link below.